manrs-tools/manrs-docs/markdown/MANRS-IXP-Implementation-Guide.md

 MANRS has the following objectives:

--   Raise awareness of routing security problems and encourage the implementation of actions that can address them.
+-   Raise awareness of routing security problems and encourage the implementation of actions that can address them;

--   Promote a culture of collective responsibility toward the security and resilience of the Internet's global routing system.
+-   Promote a culture of collective responsibility toward the security and resilience of the Internet's global routing system;

--   Demonstrate the ability of the Internet industry to address routing security problems.
+-   Demonstrate the ability of the Internet industry to address routing security problems;

 -   Provide a framework to better understand and address issues relating to the security and resilience of the Internet's global routing system.